-- // Students must register their internship before its start on the CEMS portal for validation, providing the necessary information about the internship, including a valid work email of the supervisor. - // Home school managers verify the registered information.
-Once it is approved, students can start the internship. - // An online evaluation form is automatically sent to the supervisor at the end of the internship.
-The submission of an evaluation form is essential for the graduation, therefore, students are to ensure that company supervisors fill it in. - // When the supervisor submits the evaluation form, the internship will be validated.
-The evaluation result is accessible for managers and students via the CEMS portal. - If there are technical issues that prohibit the supervisor from using the online evaluation form, the uploaded evaluation form has to be signed by the supervisor together with the company stamp or on a company letterhead. - // Refer to Steps to Register Internship Information to the CEMS Database for more details.
+- // Students must register their internship before its start on the CEMS portal for validation, providing the necessary information about the internship, including a valid work email of the supervisor. - // Students applying for the flexibility rule must state clearly the specific rule valid for their case and attach supporting documents when registering the internship on the CEMS portal. - // Home school managers verify the registered information.
+Once it is approved, students can start the internship. - / An online evaluation form is automatically sent to the supervisor at the end of the internship.
+The submission of an evaluation form is essential for graduation, therefore, students are to ensure that company supervisors fill - // When the supervisor submits the evaluation form, the internship will be validated.
+The evaluation result is accessible to managers and students via the CEMS portal. - // If there are technical issues that prohibit the supervisor from using the online evaluation form. the uploaded evaluation form has to be signed by the supervisor together with the company stamp or on a company letterhead. - # Refer to Steps to Register Internship Information to the CEMS Database for more details.